SFDO-Community-Sprints/CumulusCI/docs/config.md

 Replace all objects with `<>` with the desired values.

-For example, let's examine the definition of the `ci_master` flow from the universal `cumulusci.yml` file.
+For example, let's examine the definition of the `ci_packaging` flow from the universal `cumulusci.yml` file.

 ```
-ci_master:
+ci_packaging:
     group: Continuous Integration
     description: Deploy the package metadata to the packaging org and prepare for managed package version upload.
 Intended for use against main branch commits.
     steps: